KodlabPenn/kodlab_mjbots_sdk/README.md

 Refer to `include/examples/simple_robot.h` for a sample robot class and `examples/robot_example.cpp` for a usage example.

+## Behaviors
+The `Behavior` abstract class can be derived by the user and used to define custom behaviors.
+The abstract class includes functions for behavior initialization, startup, updating, and stopping, as well as methods for declaring whether the behavior is prepared to transition to another behavior.
+Refer to the `SimpleBehavior` class defined in `include/examples/simple_behavior.h` for an example of how the behavior class can be implemented.

 ## Soft Start
 To configure the soft Start, set the `options.max_torque` and `options.soft_start_duration`.
 Where the max torque is the maximum torque per motor and the soft Start duration is how long the torque ramp should last